crivero7/RackioAI/README.md

 **RackioAI** is a [Rackio](https://github.com/rack-io/rackio-framework) extension for Artificial Intelligence (AI) models.

-The project was started in 2020 by [Carlos Rivero](https://github.com/crivero7) as a *Leak Detection System* and *Virtual Analyzer* project in **Intelcon System C.A** and [MCL Control S.A](http://mclcontrol.com/) respectively as a workaround to development and deployment *Deep Learning* models faster way.
+The project was started in 2020 by [Carlos Rivero](https://github.com/crivero7) as a *Leak Detection System* and *Virtual Analyzer* project at **Intelcon System C.A** and [MCL Control S.A](http://mclcontrol.com/) respectively as a workaround to development and deployment *Deep Learning* models faster way.

 # Installation